mohamedawnallah/ConnectMeHub/README.md

 ## macOS Compatibility

-ConnectMeNow is designed exclusively for macOS users.
+ConnectMeHub is designed exclusively for macOS users.
 It takes advantage of macOS-specific features to simplify Wi-Fi network management on this platform.

 Please note that this script is not compatible with other operating systems.